-Above and below treeline communities contained some unique taxa, but most taxa did not exhibit a clear elevational trend (Fig. 3).
-Sanguina was the dominant taxa in most samples taken from above treeline.
+Above and below treeline samples each contained some unique taxa, but most taxa did not exhibit a clear elevational trend (Fig. 3).
+Sanguina was the dominant taxa in most samples from above treeline.
 Additionally, high elevation sites contained several taxa not found at low elevations: an unannotated OTU of Chloromonas, and ASVs with a best BLAST match to Raphidonema longiseta (KM462868.1) were found at the three highest elevation sites.
-Green snow from alpine sites contained Chloromonas OTUs that were also found in sites below treeline.
+Green snow from high alpine sites contained Chloromonas OTUs that were also found in sites below treeline.
 Low elevation sites contained Chloromonas krienitzii, but many sites were dominated by taxa that were found at all elevations, such as Chlainomonas.

-Cell counts, 18S, and rbcL datasets were generally consistent, but we did notice some discrepancies.
+Cell counts, 18S, and rbcL datasets were generally consistent, but there were some interesting discrepancies.
 Chlainomonas was more prevalent in our rbcL library than in cell counts, while Sanguina was underrepresented in rbcL compared to 18S and cell counts.
-We did not detect Chlainomonas in 18S.
+We did not detect Chlainomonas with 18S sequencing.

 At runnel sites on Hollyburn and Seymour we observed snow algae blooms that changed from green to orange over the course of the summer (Fig. 1).
-We sequenced both green subsurface and orange surface snow at three different sites, and found both were dominated by Chloromonas krienitzii, although surface samples also contained some Chlainomonas (Supplementary _).
+We sequenced both green subsurface and orange surface snow at three different sites, and found both were dominated by Chloromonas krienitzii, although surface samples also contained Chlainomonas (Supplementary _DON’T FORGET TO ADD NUMBER).

 Discussion

-We found that the alpine snow algae community can vary widely from site to site.
+We found that alpine snow algae blooms can vary widely from site to site.
 Different taxa were dominant at different elevations, with alpine sites dominated several distinct taxa, most notably Sanguina.
 Chloromonas krienitzii was dominant in mid-elevation runnels appearing as green motile cells below the snow surface, and later in the season developing orange pigment at the surface.
-Chloromonas and Chlainomonas were abundant across all elevations, including many taxa that are not represented in GenBank.
+Chloromonas and Chlainomonas were abundant across all elevations, including many species [or OTUs if you prefer, but not ‘taxa’ given that you are talking about something within a genus] that are not represented in GenBank.

 Our findings highlight the remaining unexplored diversity in the snow algae microbiome.
 Most of the diversity was only detected in rbcL: samples enriched in Chlamydomonadaceae E did not correspond to anything we detected in cell counts and 18S.
 One possibility is that this OTU represents a novel taxa of algae whose 18S is highly similar to Chloromonas.
 Another possibility is primer bias: perhaps this OTU was over-represented in rbcL and underrepresented in 18S.

-Previous studies suggested that Chlainomonas is restricted thought to waterlogged snow overlying mountain lakes, but our results suggest that it is widespread and abundant in all types of snow algae blooms15,21.
+Previous studies suggested that Chlainomonas is restricted to waterlogged snow overlying mountain lakes, but our results suggest that this genus is widespread and abundant in all types of snow algae blooms15,21.
 We did not detect any association with a particular habitat: only one site dominated by Chlainomonas was near water (S9), but other Chlainomonas sites were not notably wetter than the surrounding snow.